 The deaths of 12 customers and a recall of 1.6 million cars is a nightmare for any brand to manage.
 GM helped save their reputation by personally helping individual customers on Facebook and Twitter.
 After the recall, the brand’s Facebook page and Twitter mentions were full of negative comments.
 The brand’s response is a textbook case of excellent reputation management.
 A number of people left negative messages to GM after learning that their vehicles were part of the recall and possible too dangerous to drive.
 GM responded to each by publicly answering questions and then heading to private messages to hammer out resolutions for customers.

 In one instance, a mother took to the GM page to tell them that her daughter was unable to get to work after spending all of her savings on a car that was later recalled.
 The company arranged a loaner car to keep their customer on the road.
+If you’re planning to loan to buy a car, look at this website cashcrazy.co.uk for they can help you find a lender.
+Make sure to meet all requirements for this credit to avoid issues.

 Many brands have ignored social media issues or responded with non-apologies.
 It is the ones who use the medium well that manage not only to survive the problems, but come out the other side with a stronger reputation.